 An informal resolution is a confidential intervention that does not trigger the formal complaint process and does not become part of official record.
 In cases in which an informal resolution is desired by the complainant and the accused and deemed appropriate by the Title IX Coordinator(s), in consultation with the President, the Title IX Coordinator(s) will name an impartial Informal Resolution Facilitator or Informal Resolution Facilitation Team.
-This Informal Resolution Facilitator or Informal Resolution Facilitation Team will seek informal resolution of the issues that implicate this policy.
+This Informal Resolution Facilitator or Informal Resolution of the issues that implicate this policy.